cutthroat78/Leaving-Cert-Notes/subjects/business/unit-6/23-ethical-social-and-environmental-responsibilities.md

 # 23. Ethical, Social AND Environmental Responsibility

-## Learning Outcomes from this chapter​
+## Learning Outcomes from this chapter
 On completion, you should be able to:

-- ​Define ‘business ethics’​
+- Define ‘business ethics’
-- Outline how a business can improve its business ethics​
+- Outline how a business can improve its business ethics
-- Explain what a code of ethics is and the benefits and challenges to a business of introducing one ​
+- Explain what a code of ethics is and the benefits and challenges to a business of introducing one
-- Discuss the social responsibilities that a business has to its stakeholders​
+- Discuss the social responsibilities that a business has to its stakeholders
-- Identify important environmental issues in business​
+- Identify important environmental issues in business
-- Analyse the impact of environmental issues on a business​
+- Analyse the impact of environmental issues on a business
-- Describe the characteristics of an environmentally conscious business​
+- Describe the characteristics of an environmentally conscious business
-- Outline how a business can become more environmentally conscious ​
+- Outline how a business can become more environmentally conscious
-- Analyse the impact of being ethically, socially and environmentally responsible on the revenues and costs of a business ​
+- Analyse the impact of being ethically, socially and environmentally responsible on the revenues and costs of a business

 ## Business Ethics
 These are a set of <u>moral rules and standards</u> that provide guidelines for <u>right and truthful behaviour</u> in business situations when a business is engaging with its various stakeholders